Effective as of April 6th, 2021.

 The on-premise server is an AI inferencing machine that converts video streams into analytics data and then performs automation such as opening doors.
 To achieve this, the server needs to store facial fingerprints and external IDs, and have the NirovisionOS installed.

-All client data, including thumbnails, results and metadata are stored and encrypted in disparate cloud systems, built on the **Sydney Node of the AWS (Amazon Web Services)** platform.
+All client data, including thumbnails, results and metadata are stored and encrypted in disparate cloud systems, built on the Asia Pacific (Sydney) region of the AWS (Amazon Web Services) platform.
 Nirovision stores data solely in Australia.

 Nirovision uses Auth0 to handle identity management.
 Auth0 is an industry leading identity management platform.